 Payment gateway is a technical solution for business that helps to handle online transactions securely.
 Namely, it is responsible for authorisation.
 In other words, it encrypts transaction details and transfers them from the merchant’s site or app to the payment processor or acquirer, receives a response (approval or decline) from them and forwards it back to the merchant’s web application.

 In its turn, online gambling is a type of activity that implies risking money for a chance of winning more money — for instance, participating in lotteries, online casino gaming, like roulette, or card games, like poker or blackjack.
-It is considered a high-risk industry by banks and payment service providers.
+Gambling and casino companies are considered high-risk industries by banks and payment service providers.

 Global online gambling is a large market, expected to exceed $112 billion by 2025, with regulation being the main growth barrier.
-That’s because each country has specific laws regarding gambling, and companies providing such services have to comply with local laws to enter new markets.
+That’s because each country has specific laws regarding gambling, and online gambling market players have to comply with local laws to expand globally.

-Here are some of the complexities online gambling platforms commonly have to deal with.
+Here are some of the complexities gambling and casino platforms commonly have to deal with.

 Due to the high financial risks involved, it’s not easy for an online gambling business to get a merchant account.
-Acquiring banks and payment service providers are cautious about providing accounts to companies in this industry.
+Acquiring banks and payment service providers are cautious about providing accounts to companies in the gambling industry.

-Still, you need a merchant account to accept payments from players and pay them out rewards or gifts.
-To make it possible, make sure your company meets all regulations and has the licensing or certification needed, collect all the documentation providers’ ask for and prove you’re a transparent and trustworthy business with a clear history.
+Still, you need a merchant account and a payment solution to accept payments from players and pay them out rewards or gifts.
+To make it possible, make sure your company meets all regulations and has the licensing or certification needed, collect all the documentation providers ask for and prove you’re a transparent and trustworthy business with a clear history.

 To increase your chances for merchant account approval, try to get in touch with providers that specifically offer services to online gambling businesses.